walkie/academic-webpage/teaching/cs609-wi14/index.md

 ## Structure of Course

 The seminar will be divided into two phases.
 During the first and longer phase, we will function as a reading group.
-During the second and shorter phase, you will apply your new knowledge to a language or interface design problem, and share your design with the group.
+During the second and much shorter phase, you will apply your new knowledge to a language or interface design problem, and share your design with the group.

 ### Phase 1: Reading Group

-This phase will last for the first ten weeks or so of the semester.
+This phase will last for the first 14 weeks of the semester.

 Each week I will assign a paper, book chapter, or other reading for our next meeting.
 I will also provide a brief motivation for why I selected the reading